SakuraBlossomTree/Fluid-Simulation-Unity-Thesis/thesis.md

 ### 6.3.5 Calculating Pressure

-This is calculating the pressure of each particle by taking the particles position as the origin and looping through all the particles in the simulation and calculating its difference and getting the distance from it.
+This `ComputeDensityPressure` kernel is calculating the pressure of each particle by taking the particles position as the origin and looping through all the particles in the simulation and calculating its difference and getting the distance from it.

 It will then check if the particle is within a certain radius then it will apply the smoothing kernel the sum, then it will multiply it by the mass which we will get the density from.